thentso/flask-ocr/README.md

 # Flask OCR Web Application

-A lightweight, production-ready web application that extracts text from uploaded images using Tesseract OCR.
+A lightweight, production-ready web application that extracts text from multiple uploaded images using Tesseract OCR.
 Built with Flask and deployed on Google Cloud Run for the Flexbone Coding Challenge.
+Features multi-file upload, slide deck navigation, and enhanced download options.

 **Public URL:** https://flask-ocr-999651465930.us-central1.run.app